-- English Language
+- · English Language

 - Mathematics

-- Physics, Chemistry and Biology (known as Triple Science) or
+- Physics, Chemistry and Biology (known as Separate Science) or

-- Core and Additional Science (known as Trilogy Science)
+- Combined Science (known as Trilogy Science)

 - A language, e.g., French, Polish

 - History or Geography

 The Government believes that students who wish to attend a Russell Group University (the 24 elite Universities in the UK) need these subjects at GCSE level.
-The government's ambition is to see 75% of pupils studying the EBacc subject combination at GCSE by 2022, and 90% by 2025.
-This means that we must adapt our Key Stage 4 curriculum offer to meet this, or at least work towards meeting it.
+The government's ambition was to see 75% of pupils studying the EBacc subject combination at GCSE by 2022, and 90% by 2025.
+This means that we must adapt our Key Stage 4 curriculum offer to meet this, or at least work towards meeting it where appropriate.